 Body distribution of BCCs is as follows:

-On the head (most frequently on the face ; most common location is the nose, specifically the nasal tip and alae) - 70%
+On the head and neck (most frequently on the face ; most common location is the nose, specifically the nasal tip and alae) - 85%

 The anatomic distribution of BCCs correlates with embryonic fusion planes.
-Recent data indicate that after adjusting for surface area, BCC occurrence is greater than 4 times more likely on embryonic fusion planes than on other regions of the midface, a finding that supports the possibility of an embryologic role for BCC pathogenesis.
+After adjusting for surface area, BCC occurrence is greater than 4 times more likely on embryonic fusion planes than on other regions of the midface, a finding that supports the possibility of an embryologic role for BCC pathogenesis.

 A skin biopsy (most often a shave biopsy is sufficient) may be necessary to confirm the diagnosis and is often required to determine the histologic subtype of BCC.
 A punch biopsy may be used to obtain a thick specimen, especially when the clinical suspicion of a BCC is still present after shave biopsy results are negative.
 (See Workup.)